A man with short hair and a short beard sitting outdoors in front of a greenhouse, with tomato plants in the background.

 Matthew Harris

-Horticultural Manager
+Horticultural Director

-Matthew coordinates community, education, and wellbeing programmes at the Greenhouse Project, where he focuses on creating opportunities for people to connect with food, nature, and one another.
+Matthew oversees community, education, and wellbeing programmes at the Greenhouse Project, where he focuses on creating opportunities for people to connect with food, nature, and one another.
 His work involves collaborating with volunteers, schools, and local groups to grow vegetables for the community larder, while also leading workshops that explore the benefits of gardening and nature-based practices.

 Beyond his role at the Greenhouse Project, Matthew is committed to championing sustainable, community-led growth as a way to improve both human wellbeing and environmental health.